Bobby McMann: Playing career

 McMann played four seasons with the Raiders, serving as alternate captain for his penultimate season and captain of the team during his final year, during which he was also nominated for the Hobey Baker Award.
-At the conclusion of his college career, McMann signed a two-year contract with the Toronto Marlies of the American Hockey League (AHL).
+He was named to the NCAA's ECAC Third All-Star Team.
+After his college career, McMann signed a two-year contract with the Toronto Marlies of the American Hockey League (AHL).

-Impacted by the COVID-19 pandemic, McMann's first professional season was split across the AHL and East Coast Hockey League (ECHL)'s Wichita Thunder, considered to be a level below the AHL.
-With the Thunder, McMann record 17 points in 18 games, while producing a modest 4 points in 21 games with the Marlies in a limited bottom-six forward role.
-In his sophomore season, at the age of 25, established himself as a top-six forward in the Marlies lineup, appearing with the club for most of the 2021–22 season and earning a spot on the team's top power play unit.
+Impacted by the COVID-19 pandemic, McMann's first professional season was split across the AHL and ECHL's Wichita Thunder, considered to be a level below the AHL.
+With the Thunder, McMann recorded 17 points in 18 games, while producing a modest 4 points in 21 games with the Marlies in a limited bottom-six forward role.
+In his sophomore season, at the age of 25, McMann established himself as a top-six forward in the Marlies lineup, appearing with the club for most of the 2021–22 season and earning a spot on the team's top power play unit.
 McMann would finish the season with 24 goals, establishing a new franchise record for most goals in a season by a rookie, surpassing Josh Leivo who recorded 23.
 McMann was in a race with teammate and fellow rookie Alex Steeves for the second half of the season for the franchise rookie scoring title; Steeves would finish the campaign with 23.
-In reward for his play, the Toronto Maple Leafs, the Marlies' parent club and NHL affiliate, signed McMann to a two-year, entry level contract worth slightly over league minimum.
+In reward for his play, the Toronto Maple Leafs, the Marlies' parent club and NHL affiliate, signed McMann to a two-year, entry-level contract worth slightly over league minimum.